haggqvist459/AOEM_MGE_TS/README.md

 - [x] Apply city and imperial titles for troop training
 - [x] Apply state types on reset object in reset state reducer
 - [x] Fix duplicate form IDs on day five (likely troop types)
+- [ ] Add same fade in effect on all pages